chharvey/counterpoint/docs/spec/notation.md

 recursion is allowed in this specification’s grammars), and two terminals.
 The terminal `"+"` is a literal token, and the terminal `NUMBER` represents a token that matches some lexical formula, such as `[0-9]+` (which might be defined in a separate lexical grammar).
-In this specification, such terminal identifiers will be written in all-uppercase (‘MACRO_CASE’).

 One is able to start with the nonterminal `ExpressionAddition`, and replace it with any of the right-hand sequences, repeating that step perhaps an arbitrary number of times